Middle Laplace transform and middle convolution for linear Pfaffian systems with irregular singularities: Categorical interpretation (one variable case)

 \subsection{Functors}

 Retain the notation from the previous subsection.
-We now introduce three functors corresponding to the three steps of the (inverse) middle Laplace transform: extension, (inverse) Laplace transform, and projection.
-Then, the (inverse) middle Laplace transform functor is given by the composition of these functors.
+We now introduce some constructions corresponding to the three steps of the (inverse) middle Laplace transform: extension, (inverse) Laplace transform, and projection.
+The (inverse) middle Laplace transform functor is then obtained by applying these constructions in this order.